A Marriage Between A Saint And A Sinner

 When we were kids, my sister and I always got in trouble on Father's Day.

 The problem wasn't our gift (which was always the same: White Owl cigars), but rather, no matter what cards we bought, they were wrong.
-Either they didn't cost enough and so showed that we didn't really appreciate my father, or they cost too much and proved we were wasteful and didn't care about his and my mother's hard work.
-After all, they earned the allowance money that we used to buy the cards.
+Either they didn't cost enough, so they showed we didn't appreciate my father, or they cost too much and proved we were wasteful and didn't care about his and my mother's hard work.
+After all, they earned the allowance money we used to buy the cards.

 He never said anything to us, but then again he never talked about his feelings, he wasn't raised to.
 He grew up the ninth of 10 children; his mother was exhausted and his father wasn't around much.